|

 requirement to file a report.
 A history of this advisory committee

+was reviewed.
 The current questions are: Is this committee being taken seriously;

 does its input carry the weight it has historically carried; has